r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

 ## Useful links to save for later:

-More on Control Flow in JS Forum - [What is the usage of a modulo?](https://www.codecademy.com/en/forum_questions/543425067c82ca6013000d9f)
+More on Control Flow in JS Forum - [What is the usage of a modulo?](https://www.codecademy.com/en/forum_questions/543425067c82ca6013000d9f) - good explanation and use of modulus with examples

 ## My next goals: